luqmanzaceria/superchat/superchat/README.md

-# Getting Started with Create React App
+# Convo: Chat with the World

 React and Firebase superchat app.
 You can use live demo [here](https://convo-d7181.web.app/).